QuarkNet-HEP/cms-masterclass-sheets/README.md

-# cms-masterclass-sheets: create sheets for the CMS masterclass
+# Create sheets for the CMS masterclass

 ## Installation